 Accumulations of floating scum should be sampled where they are within safe sampling distance of the shore.
-Enough material should be taken to fill a sample tube and a duplicate should be fixed with Lugol's jodine if it is not possible to examine the sample within an hour tow of collection.
+Enough material should be taken to fill a sample 250 ml sample bottle and a duplicate should be fixed with Lugol's Iodine if it is not possible to examine the sample within an hour of collection.